Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Probabilistic constraints in optimal control

 Owing to $\varphi(u^*)>0$, we have shown that the existence of some $\lambda\geq 0$ with $-D F(u^*)\in\lambda\partial\tilde{\varphi} (u^*)$ and $\lambda\tilde{\varphi}(u^*)=0$ is equivalent with the existence of some $\tilde{\lambda}\geq 0$ with $D F(u^*)\in\tilde{\lambda}\partial^C\varphi (u^*)$ and $\tilde{\lambda}(\varphi(u^*)-p)=0$.
 Altogether, this yields the first statement of this Proposition.
 The remaining statements on necessity and sufficiency of \eqref{kkt2} are immediate consequences of \eqref{kkt} and of Theorems \ref{probderiv} and \ref{exactformula}, respectively. \end{proof} \begin{remark} The existence of some $\hat{u}$ with $\varphi(\hat{u})>p$ as required in Proposition \ref{optcond} implicitly necessitates that $p<1$, which means that the ``almost sure'' case is excluded.
 Without this requirement, the lack of a Slater point in the convex problem \eqref{convoptprob} would not allow the derivation of optimality conditions and simple examples show that they do not apply then, indeed.
-The case $p=1$ will be addressed in Section \ref{sec:almost-sure} in an independent manner. \end{remark}
+The case $p=1$ will be addressed in Section \ref{sec:almost-sure} in an independent manner. \end{remark} { \begin{remark} The assumption of joint convexity of $g$ in Proposition \ref{optcond} appears to be restrictive compared with our general assumption of convexity just in the second argument (Assumption \ref{ass:general}) as it rules out, for instance, bilinear couplings of control and randomness.
+On the other hand, joint convexity holds true, if $g$ happens to be linear as in our concrete PDE-constrained optimization problem considered in the following sections.
+The weaker assumption of convexity with respect to the second argument, only, would allow to carry out the same analysis except that the exact formula for the Clarke subdifferential from Theorem \ref{exactformula} would get lost and, as a consequence, the sufficiency of optimality condition \eqref{kkt2} would hold true only under the special differentiability condition \eqref{measurezero2}. \end{remark}